GSA-TTS/identity-dev-docs/_pages/index.md

       </li>
       <li class="usa-process-list__item">
         <p>
-          Configure your app in the dashboard and start <a href="{% link _pages/testing.md %}" class="usa-link">testing</a>!
+          Configure your app in the portal and start <a href="{% link _pages/testing.md %}" class="usa-link">testing</a>!
 We have implementation guides and example apps to get you up and running quickly.
         </p>
       </li>
       <li class="usa-process-list__item">